From LLMs to MLLMs to Agents: A Survey of Emerging Paradigms in Jailbreak Attacks and Defenses within LLM Ecosystem: Jailbreak Methods

-Following this, Yang et al. \cite{yang2024sneakyprompt} introduce an automated attack framework called SneakyPrompt, which can generate NSFW images even when safety filters are enabled.
-Given a prompt blocked by safety filters, SneakyPrompt repeatedly queries the text-to-image generation model and strategically perturbs tokens within the prompt based on the query results.
+Following this, Yang et al. \cite{yang2024sneakyprompt} introduce SneakyPrompt, an automated attack framework that generates NSFW (Not Safe For Work) images even when safety filters are in place.
+If a prompt is blocked by safety filters, SneakyPrompt repeatedly queries the text-to-image generation model, perturbing tokens within the prompt based on query results.
 It uses reinforcement learning to guide token perturbation, optimizing both attack efficiency and success rate.
-Shayegani et al. \cite{shayegani2023jailbreak} develop an aligned cross-modal attack method that pairs adversarial images processed by vision encoders with textual prompts.
-This attack employs a novel composition strategy, combining toxic-embedding-targeted images with generic prompts to successfully achieve jailbreak.
-Li et al. \cite{li2024images} propose a novel jailbreak method named HADES, which hides and amplifies the harm of malicious intent within textual input through carefully designed images.
-The method first removes harmful content from text and embeds it in typographic components.
-It then combines these components with harmful images generated by diffusion models and iteratively refined prompts within the LLM.
+Shayegani et al. \cite{shayegani2023jailbreak} develop an aligned cross-modal attack method that combines adversarial images processed by vision encoders with textual prompts.
+This approach uses a novel composition strategy, combining toxic-embedding-targeted images with generic prompts to achieve successful jailbreaks.
+Li et al. \cite{li2024images} propose HADES, a novel jailbreak method that conceals and amplifies harmful intent within textual input using carefully designed images.
+The method removes harmful content from text, embeds it into typographic components, and combines these with harmful images generated by diffusion models and iteratively refined prompts within the LLM.
 Finally, adversarial images are overlaid to force MLLMs to generate affirmative responses to harmful instructions.